roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  *

  (Author's Note: Keep an eye out for the sixth and final chapter of "The Cline's Conquer Time".
 Will time truly be conquered?
 Can Helena really do the job?
 Can Helena's sick lusts truly be slaked?
 Find out, next week!)
-Report_Story #1